 Bill Frisell appears courtesy of OKeh Records / Sony Classics

 Julian Lage uses D’Addario Strings and Blue Chip Picks

 Billy Drummond plays Gretsch Drums, Zildjian Cymbals, Vic Firth Drum Sticks

 Marcus Gilmore plays Craviotto Drums, Remo Drum Heads, Zildjian Cymbals and Innovative Percussion sticks

 David Breskin wishes to thank Barbara & Don Ruhman, Billie Miro Breskin, Thelonious Blue Breskin, Isabel Breskin & Ornette

 Pianist Kris Davis, has made her mark internationally as a master improviser, composer, bandleader and highly sought-after

 sideperson.
 Her richly varied recordings have met with immense critical acclaim.
-Besides her trio & quintet, Davis frequently works in the cooperative trio Paradoxical Frog, the Eric Revis Trio, among others.
-With 'Duopoly,' she marks the launch of her own Pyroclastic Records....more
+Besides her trio & quintet, Davis frequently works with cooperative trio Paradoxical Frog and Eric Revis Trio among others.
+With 'Duopoly,' she marked the launch of her own Pyroclastic Records....more